Chonkerkeys/qmk_firmware/keyboards/chonkerkeys/gen/README.md

-	"sizeOrdinals": <nested array of the size + ordinal (specified below) of each key, in each row, in each layer>, "keymaps": <nested array of the custom_keycodes (in keyconfig.h) of each key, in each row, in each layer>, "customActions": <nested array of QMK's key code, e.g. KC_A for each action of each key, in each row, in each layer>, "icons": <nested array of the icon of each key>
+	"sizeOrdinals": <nested array of the size + ordinal (specified below) of each key, in each row, in each layer>, "keymaps": <nested array of the custom_keycodes (in keyconfig.h) of each key, in each row, in each layer>, "customActions": <nested array of QMK's key code, e.g. KC_A for each action of each key, in each row, in each layer>, "icons": <nested array of the icon of each key>, "keyOffColors": <nested array of ARGB color (encode in 4 bytes, 1 byte for each channel) of each key, in each row, in each layer>, "keyOnColors": <nested array of ARGB color (encode in 4 bytes, 1 byte for each channel) of each key, in each row, in each layer>
 }
 ```